struktapp/strukt-framework/README.md

 takes argument `package` for publishing packages that are currently in development, since your source will be in the root folder in a subfolder called `package`.

-This will require you to enter into your `cfg/repo.php` and indicate your currently in-development package with the key/keyword `package` which will allow the publisher to install files in the your app source folder `app/src`.
+This will require you to enter into your `cfg/repo.php` (See [Setup Registry Packages](#setup-registry-packges)) and indicate your currently in-development package with the key/keyword `package` which will allow the publisher to install files in the your app source folder `app/src`.

 # Validator